 It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
 Our academy is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
-The designated safeguarding lead is the named CSE Lead in the academy on these issues and will work with other agencies as appropriate.
-The ESCB website contains further information including a one-page guide setting out the arrangements for CSE in Essex, and documents for sharing information and making referrals.
-The one page process map can be found in Appendix D.
+The designated safeguarding lead will lead on these issues and will work with other agencies as appropriate.
+The ESCB website contains further information including a one page process map setting out the arrangements for CSE in Essex, and documents for sharing information and making referrals.
+The one page process map can be found in Appendix E.